rianmubarok/fluentemojiapi/README.md

 - Serve Fluent Emoji SVG files.
 - JSON endpoint with emoji metadata.
-- Search emojis by name.
+- Search emojis by name, unicode, group, keywords, and more.
+- Get SVG files directly by unicode (supports skintone variants).
 - Lightweight and easy to deploy (Express.js).

 ---